Interfacing with Verilog

 );

-not even define the packing of the structs, so we need to do something about
+Spade currently does not define the packing of the structs, so we need to do something about the output__

-this.
-The solution is to use mutable wires to generate Verilog output
+The solution is to use inverted wires to generate Verilog output

 Changing our module to